FrancisBanville/ms_interpreting_probabilities/README.md

 biological capacity of species to interact.

-By accounting for the uncertainty of interactions, probabilistic networks provide a more realistic portrait of species interactions and of their emerging structure.
+By accounting for the uncertainty of interactions, probabilistic networks provide a more realistic portrait of species interactions and their emerging structure.
 This is important given that network structure is one of the major drivers of the functioning, dynamics, and resilience of ecosystems worldwide [@Proulx2005Networka; @McCann2007ProBio; @McCann2011FooWeb; @Rooney2012IntFoo].